Raa-23/Raa-23/README.md

-- 👋 Hi, I’m Rahul im an enginnering student currently pursuing a Physics major degree from IIT Bombay
+- 👋 Hi, I’m Rahul an enginnering student currently pursuing a Physics major degree from IIT Bombay
-- 👀 I’m interested in science, engineering, ethics, mythology, sculpting
+- 👀 I’m interested in essentially whatever peaks my interest be it Physics, Electronics, Philosophy, Mythology
 - 🌱 I’m currently learning basic coding in python and matlab
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me __ rahullande211@gmail.com